mehdizse/tp_mask_rcnn/README.md

 - **DETECTION_MIN_CONFIDENCE**: Reduced to `0.5` to detect a broader range of objects, making the model more sensitive to potential drone objects in images.
 - **DETECTION_NMS_THRESHOLD**: Set to `0.4` to increase the precision of the model’s bounding box outputs and reduce overlapping detections.
 - **STEPS_PER_EPOCH**: Increased to `150` for a higher number of training iterations per epoch, which improves model learning.
-- **VALIDATION_STEPS**: Set to `25` to ensure sufficient validation checks during each epoch, providing a balanced assessment of model performance.
+- **VALIDATION_STEPS**: Set to `25` to ensure sufficient validation checks during each epoch,git  providing a balanced assessment of model performance.

 These refinements were implemented to achieve a better trade-off between detection accuracy and computational efficiency, allowing the model to perform effectively on the target dataset and accurately segment drones in various image conditions.